-Evolution Life Science Essential Standards HS Essential Standards are intended for ALL students to learn across 3 credits of high school science courses.
-Learning Progressions, Key Terms and Crosscutting Concepts Essential HS.L4U2.
-27 Natural selection occurs only if there is both (1) variation in the genetic information between organisms in a population and (2) variation in the expression of that genetic information-that is, trait variation-that leads to differences in performance among individuals.
-The traits that positively affect Obtain, evaluate, and communicate evidence that describes how changes in frequency of inherited traits in a population can lead to biological diversity. en p jo t t n i HS+B.L4U1.114 survival are more likely to be reproduced and thus are more common in the population.
+E V O Essential Standards tandards are intended for ALL students to learn across 3 credits of high courses.
+Learning Progressions, Key Terms and Crosscutting Concepts Essential HS.L4U 1 27 Natural selection occurs only if there is both (1) variation in the genetic information l u t i o Obtain, evaluate, and communicate evidence that describes how changes in frequency of inherited traits in a population can lead to biological diversity.
+Vertical Alignment: 8.L4U1.12 between organisms in a population and (2) variation in the expression of that genetic information-that is, trait variation -that leads to differences in performance among individuals.
+The traits that positively affect n Life Science Plus (+) HS+B.L4U1,14 survival are more likely to be reproduced and thus are more common in the population.
 4 (p.
-164)
+164) Construct an explanation based on evidence that the process of evolution may result from natural selection.
+Natural selection is the result of four factors: (1) the potential for a species to increase in